ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-ie.md

 Concretely, when you apply a resource on the Kubernetes cluster, the manifest you sent to Kubernetes API must pass many stages before they get created as a resource you desire.
 Two stages in which we are interesting are **Mutating Admission** and **Validating admission**.

-TODO: faire une illustration pour expliquer
-//1. mutating admission stage modifies the manifest you sent to the Kubernetes API
-//your manifest is going to be validated based on their object schema (i.e. The fields are the right data type?
-Do required fields are filled? etc.)
-//3. validation admission stage which will judge if your manifest meet the policy existing the cluster.
-If there’s no problem, congratulations!
-Your resource is going to be created.
-But if not, validating admission will either log the error or reject the creation of that resource depending on your configuration.

-TODO: Concretely, you can imagine kyvero like a cop that will check when you apply a manifest if the resource you want you ask kubernetes to create meat/match with the rules you have defined.

 Kyverno have many features includes:

-- policies as Kubernetes resources (no new language to learn!)
-- validate, mutate, or generate any resource
-- match resources using label selectors and wildcards
 - validate and mutate using overlays (like Kustomize!)
 - synchronize configurations across namespaces
+- scan existing workloads and generate audit reports
 - block non-conformant resources using admission controls, or report policy violations
-- test policies and validate resources using the Kyverno CLI, in your CI/CD pipeline, before applying to your cluster
+- test policies and validate resources using the `kyverno` CLI, in your CI/CD pipeline, before applying to your cluster
-- manage policies as code using familiar tools like git and kustomize

-Kyverno allows cluster administrators to manage environment specific configurations independently of workload configurations and enforce configuration best practices for their clusters.
-Kyverno can be used to scan existing workloads for best practices, or can be used to enforce best practices by blocking or mutating API requests.

 Read more about [Kyverno](https://kyverno.io/docs/introduction/).

+Securize a Kubernetes cluster is important so thanks to Kyverno you can check several security best practices, for example:

+- configure Readiness & Liveness probes
+- configure resource quotas
+- do not use mutable (latest) image tags
+- restrict image registries
+- configure pod security
+- fine-grained RBAC

-As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you discover Kyverno which will help you secure your OVHcloud Managed Kubernetes with policy management .
+As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you discover Kyverno which will help you secure your OVHcloud Managed Kubernetes with policy management.

 In this guide you will:
 - install Knative
 - write and deploy several policies
 - test the behavior

-You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements